A Bold New Chapter

 - Increase student enrollment

 No. Students will actually receive more instructional minutes than under a traditional schedule.
-Each of the seven daily class periods will be 60 minutes long, adding additional learning time to every class.
+Each of the seven daily class periods will be extended to 60 minutes, providing an additional five minutes of instructional time per class each week.

 Fridays will become “Flex Fridays,” a day focused on enrichment, intervention, and real-world learning opportunities rather than a traditional school day schedule.